How to Dockerize Bash Script

-In this tutorial I will show you how to Dockerize a Bash Script.
-Dockerizing an app is an easiest way to pack and ship it.
-I like to use docker for all my apps.
+In this tutorial, I will show you how to Dockerize Bash Script.
+Dockerizing an app is the easiest way to pack and ship it.
+I like to use Docker for all my apps.
 It is easy to use and deploy.
-So, lets get started dockerizing the bash script.
+So, let’s get started dockerizing the bash script.

 - Docker installed